Tarcisio Isao Kikuchi: LGBT rights

+An infographic in a store highlighting Kikuchi's recommendation of LGBT & Christianity.

 Kikuchi recommended and contributed to LGBT and Christianity, a volume supportive of LGBT rights, which was supervised by Aika Taira, a gay pastor of the United Church of Christ in Japan.
 The book was promoted by the Catholic HIV/AIDS Desk, an organization that, with the support of the Japanese Episcopal Conference, provides health information and fights anti-LGBT discrimination.